 - Register on the entry page

-- one high-resolution JPEG image (480x480px) to be added to our gallery of entries on this website
+- one high-resolution JPEG image (480x480px) and accompanying credit, which will be added to our gallery of entries on this website

 Use of images for promotional material